 The Impedance calculations submenu is divided into four sections: "Impedance calculation settings", "Phase-to-phase impedances", "Phase-to-earth impedances" and "Positive sequence impedance".
 You can activate impedance calculations in the first section.
 "Phase-to-phase impedances" display the resistances and reactances of the three phase-to-phase connections, both primary and secondary, as well as the primary and secondary impedances and impedance angles.
-"Phase-to-earth impedances" displays the resistances and reactances of the three phases as well the primary and secondary impedances and impedance angles.
-"Positive sequence impedance" displays the resistances and reactances (both primary and secondary) of the positive sequence as well as its primary and secondary impedances and the impedance angle.
+"Phase-to-earth impedances" displays the resistances and reactances of the three phases as well the primary and secondary impedances and impedance impedance" displays the resistances and reactances of the phases as well the primary and secondary impedances and reactances (both primary and secondary) of the positive sequence as well as its primary and secondary impedance angle.